-- Educational Research spread over the research methodology (a 30-hours module) and the completion of an end-of-study project-Legislation and Ethics of the Profession (a 30-hours module)- School Life (a 30-hours module) - Practice Analysis and Activities (a 30-hours module)- Didactic Production (a 30-hours module).
+• Educational Research spread over the research methodology (a 30hours module) and the completion of an end-of-study project-Legislation and Ethics of the Profession (a 30-hours module)- School Life (a 30-hours module) - Practice Analysis and Activities (a 30-hours module)- Didactic Production (a 30-hours module).

-Therefore, teacher trainees have to develop skills related to consolidating their knowledge of concepts and notions, approaches and methods as well as the acquisition of didactic and pedagogical knowledge in terms of planning, managing -implementing and evaluating the teaching and learning process.
+Therefore, teacher trainees must develop skills related to consolidating their knowledge of concepts and notions, approaches and methods, as well as acquiring didactic and pedagogical knowledge in terms of planning, managing, implementing, and evaluating the teaching and learning process.

-They are also required to develop skills related to undertaking research to identify and analyse teaching/learning deficiencies, correct and manage the conduct of class, taking into account the diversity of students, authority, didactical /pedagogical relationship and classroom management strategies.
+They are also required to develop skills related to undertaking research to identify and analyze teaching/learning deficiencies, correcting and managing the conduct of the class, and taking into account the diversity of students, authority, didactical /pedagogical relationship, and classroom management strategies.

-Since training is based on a back and forth according to the reflective and dynamic paradigm of practice /theory / practice logic, the Practice Analysis and Activities and Didactic Production modules have been adopted in training since 2017-2018.
-The two modules take place within the framework of "workshop presentations"; these modules with internship reports (portfolio) aim to further consolidate the professionalising dimensions of teacher training in the CRMEF.
-They formalise practice, and this can also be requisitioned in view of lived experiences.
+Since training is based on a back and forth method, according to the reflective and dynamic paradigm of practice /theory / practice logic, the Practice Analysis and Activities and Didactic Production modules have been adopted in training since 2017-2018.
+The two modules take place within the framework of "workshop presentations".
+Hence, these modules with internship reports (portfolio) aim to further consolidate the professionalizing dimensions of teacher training in the CRMEF.
+They formalize practice, and this can also be requisitioned in view of lived experiences.
 In this respect, the practice /theory / practice logic is rooted within the main principles underlying Experiential Learning Theory.